Megatokyo: Plot

 Largo and Yuki, who has since been revealed along the way to be a magical girl like her mother Meimi (likewise revealed), steal a Rent-a-Zilla to fight the zombie outbreak.
 Largo leaves Yuki to help Piro get to Kimiko.
 Unfortunately, the Rent-a-Zilla gets bitten by zombies and turns into one itself, resulting in the TPCD capturing it.
 Yuki protects it from the TPCD, teleports it out of the area, and adopts it as a pet in a miniaturized form, all much to her father's chagrin.

 After the event, Erika, Largo, Kimiko and Piro are reunited, and they talk a bit with Miho, who has shown up again after storming out following an argument with Kenji earlier.
 Miho declines an offer to eat with the group and wanders off thinking about games and Largo and Piro.
 She is shown walking amongst the zombies and then in Ed's gun-sights, and in the center of an attack by a number of Ed's Kill-Bots.

 During the next nine days, Piro and Kimiko have made up and Kimiko returned to both of her jobs, with them seeing little of each other.
 Largo and Erika are shown to likewise be involved but more often, including going to dinner with the Sonoda family, as the inspector's brother was Erika's fiancé.
 Kimiko is attempting to get Piro working as an artist on Sight, which unbeknownst to them is now being funded by Dom.
-Ping is concerned about the whereabouts of Miho, who hasn't been seen during the time, but Piro is still upset about all that has happened and somewhat evasively refuses direct assistance.
+Ping is concerned about the whereabouts of Miho, who has not been seen during the time, but Piro is still upset about all that has happened and somewhat evasively refuses direct assistance.
 Ping and Junko, another one of Largo's students, who used to be a friend of Miho, work towards finding Miho.
 Yuki and Kobayashi Yutaka then also become involved with the attempt because of this.
 That night, Piro and Kimiko discuss Miho and Endgames, which Yuki overhears, they unaware she is there.
 This leads Yuki to appropriate Piro's powerless laptop and leave, believing him to still be in love with Miho and that the device might hold clues to finding her.
 Kimiko and Piro work on his portfolio for Sight and then they say goodnight and leave.
 He returns to his apartment, but Kimiko goes to the CoE club using a pass Miho gave her long ago in the beginning.
 Once at the club, Dom mockingly advises her, Yuki unknowingly whisps past her, and she unexpectedly meets up with an old friend Komugiko.
 During all this, Piro has left his apartment after looking at his sketchbook and a drawing of Miho.
 His current location is unknown.